 When he was a teenager growing up in Stony Plain, Alta., Grant Cantin knew exactly what he’d be being doing on summer Sunday mornings: cutting the lawn.
 First at his parents’ house, then grandma’s.
 “To be honest with you, I hated it,” he laughs.
 “Isn’t that funny?”

 Hilarious, actually—considering he now earns a living taking care of some very prominent blades of grass.

 Cantin is the deputy head groundskeeper at the All England Lawn Tennis and Croquet Club, home of the annual Wimbledon Championships.
-Originally hired as a part-timer, he planned to work there for a few months before jetting off on his next adventure.
-Thirteen years later, the Albertan is ultimately responsible for the most prestigious playing surfaces in the sport of tennis.
+Originally hired as a part-timer in 2002, he planned to work there for a few months before jetting off on his next adventure.
+Today, the Albertan is ultimately responsible for the most prestigious playing surfaces in the sport of tennis.
 “It’s very nice to hear a Canadian voice to talk to,” he says over the phone from London.
 “I’ve been over here for so long that when I hear a Canadian accent, it sounds foreign to me.
 It’s crazy.”

 Almost as crazy as his back story.

 After graduating high school, Cantin landed a well-paying job at an Edmonton trucking company, making way more money than all his buddies.
 But as he approached his mid-20s, he felt an itch to try something different—so he quit, moved to Calgary, and went to work at a golf course.
 “I absolutely loved it,” he says.
 “I was amazed at how the putting greens and the fairways were so immaculate, and it got me thinking: ‘How do these guys get the course looking so great?’ ”